-The blossom stitch hooded cowl scarf crochet pattern is given in a small size for adults, but you can easily adjust both the width and length as needed.
+The blossom stitch hooded cowl scarf crochet pattern is the perfect addition to your winter wardrobe.
+It is given in a small size for adults, but you can easily adjust both the width and length as needed.
 Thus, you can use this pattern to whip up a small cowl for a toddler or to make an oversized cowl for adults.

 Blossom Stitch Hooded Cowl Scarf Crochet Pattern

 - Yarn: Lion Brand Yarns – Pound Of Love (Medium, #4; 100% Acrylic; 1020yds/932m; 16oz./454g) Color: Oxford Grey, 1 ball